-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of SIR Corp. and its subsidiaries as at August 30, 2015 and August 31, 2014 and their financial performance and their cash flows for the 52-week period ended August 30, 2015 and the 53-week period ended August 31, 2014.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of SIR Corp. and its subsidiaries as at August 28, 2016 and August 30, 2015 and their financial performance and their cash flows for the 52-week periods then ended in accordance with International Financial Reporting Standards.